underscoreio/essential-scala/src/pages/intro/object-literals.md

 </div>

 <div class="java-tip">
-The return value of the method is determined by evaluating the body -- there is no need to write `return`.
+The return value of the method is determined by evaluating the body---there is no need to write `return`.
 </div>